 We use stainless-specific compounds that cut through tea staining (the brown discoloration from salt exposure) without scratching the surface.
 Heavy corrosion may require multiple passes.Aluminum

 Aluminum requires different compounds than stainless.
-We use aluminum-safe polishes that remove oxidation (the white, chalky buildup) without leaving swirl marks or removing the protective anodized coating.Pricing
+We use aluminum-safe polishes that remove oxidation (the white, chalky buildup) without leaving swirl marks or removing the protective anodized coating.Ready for a showroom shine?

 Related Services